raspberrypi/documentation/configuration/wireless/desktop.md

 A GUI is provided for setting up wireless connections in Raspbian with the PIXEL desktop.
 If you are not using the PIXEL desktop, you can set up wireless networking from the [command line](wireless-cli.md).

 Wireless connections can be made via the network icon at the right hand end of the menu bar.
-If a wireless dongle is plugged in, left-clicking this icon will bring up a list of available wireless networks, as shown below.
+If you are using a Pi with built in Wireless, or a wireless dongle is plugged in, left-clicking this icon will bring up a list of available wireless networks, as shown below.
 If no networks are found, it will show the message "No APs found - scanning...".
 Wait a few seconds without closing the menu, and it should find your network.

+Note that on the Pi3B+, which supports the 5G protocol, wireless networking is disabled for regulatory reasons, until the country code has been set.
+To set the country code, use the `Raspberry Pi Configuration` application from the Preferences Menu, select Localisation and set the Wifi Country.

 ![wifi2](images/wifi2.png)